onesyntax/coding-standards/README.md

 }
 ```

+This example demonstrates how to test a CreateBooking use case by:
+1. Creating a mock repository that captures the booking being saved
+2. Setting up a request DTO with test data
+3. Executing the use case
+4. Verifying that the booking was created with the correct attributes
+5. Confirming that the repository's save method was called with the right data

+The test focuses on the behavior of the use case rather than the implementation details, ensuring that it correctly transforms the input data and interacts with the repository as expected.

-## Benefits of This Architecture
+## Benefits

-1. **Clear Domain Focus**: The structure clearly communicates what the application does by organizing around business domains.
+1. **Clear Domain Focus**: The structure clearly communicates what the application does

-2. **Maintainability**: Co-located specifications make it easy to find and update tests alongside the code they verify.
+2. **Maintainability**: Co-located specs make it easy to find and update tests

-3. **Autonomy**: Each domain can evolve independently, allowing for specialized teams and parallel development.
+3. **Autonomy**: Each domain can evolve independently

-4. **Scalability**: New domains can be added without affecting existing ones as the application grows.
+4. **Scalability**: New domains can be added without affecting existing ones

-5. **Clean Dependencies**: Dependencies flow inward, maintaining architectural integrity and making the system more resistant to change.
+5. **Clean Dependencies**: Dependencies flow inward, maintaining architectural integrity

-6. **Testability**: The separation of concerns and clear interfaces make the system highly testable at all levels.

-7. **Business Alignment**: The structure reflects the business domains, making it easier for non-technical stakeholders to understand the system's organization.

-## Conclusion

-This Laravel Clean Architecture approach combines the best of both worlds: the productivity of Laravel with the maintainability of Clean Architecture.
-By organizing code around business domains rather than technical concerns, the architecture creates a clear mental model of the application while still benefiting from Laravel's extensive ecosystem.

-The pragmatic adaptations, such as using Eloquent models in the Entities layer, strike a balance between architectural purity and development efficiency, making this approach suitable for real-world projects of various sizes and complexities.
+This structure is designed to support large, complex applications while keeping the codebase maintainable, testable, and aligned with business domains.